-In most drug cases in Texas, arrests are made by state agencies and charges are filed in state courts.
-Drug cases that involve significant amounts or activity that crossed state lines can lead to possible federal charges.
+In most drug cases in Texas, arrests are made by state agencies, and charges are filed in state courts.
+Drug cases that involve significant amounts of activity that crossed state lines can lead to possible federal charges.

 Any federal drug crime case immediately becomes far more serious for an alleged offender because they will usually be facing far greater penalties.
 Furthermore, the federal agency handling the prosecution is often armed with significantly more resources than their state counterpart.